ducminh00/hatrang/content/authors/admin/_index.md

 bio: Uhm I'm not good at writing so ...

 # Interests to show in About widget
+- Tiktok
+- Don Chicken
+- Red

 # Education to show in About widget
+- RMIT
+- FLSS (2015-2018)

 # Social/Academic Networking